 I enjoyed the class so much that I finished the entire program in 2 weeks.
 Fortunately, I was able to use my spare time to experiment in the darkroom.
 When I returned to France, I knew I wanted to pursue photography.

 However, my school did not offer any photography classes.
 I taught myself digital with my father’s D90, which I found more difficult to learn than film.
-I graduated from high school and enrolled in the Gobelins School of Image, which is where I am today.
+I graduated from high school and enrolled in the Gobelins School of Image,which I Finished last year, and I am now at Artfx School to learn all about 3D in order to expend my possibilities of creation.

 Unlike many people, I have no problem with Photoshoped pictures.
 In my opinion, A PICTURE IS NEVER REALITY.
 It’s just a slice, a context-less moment that can be understood in many different ways.